tatsumoto-ren/tatsumoto-ren.github.io/blog/did-you-track-your-daily-immersion-hours.md

 >
 > *&mdash; Khatz*

+Focus on your environment, not on measuring immersion time.
+There are Japanese schools and courses.
+People go to classes, then return to their native-language environment.
+AJATT takes a completely opposite approach.
+You can't switch back to your native language because you're surrounded only by the language you're learning.

 In other words, if you only have Japanese books, TV and movies at hand, immersing in Japanese is the only thing you can do.
 All your time is immersion time, so you don't have to measure it.